Patients

 Though the social stigma of cleft is severe in Mozambique, Domingos surrounded himself with people who loved and accepted him.
 He married his wife, and together they raised a son who’s now 20 years old and helps him farm a small piece of land.

 Unfortunately, Domingos’ wife passed away several years ago.
-When he arrived to the mission, he told the volunteers that he had no other family members besides his son.
+When he arrived to the program, he told the volunteers that he had no other family members besides his son.

-While his son was unable to miss work to attend the mission, Domingos said that he was sure that his son would be waiting anxiously for updates.
+While his son was unable to miss work to attend the program, Domingos said that he was sure that his son would be waiting anxiously for updates.

-After Operation Smile medical volunteers determined that Domingos was healthy enough to receive surgery, his operation was scheduled for the mission’s first day of surgery.
+After Operation Smile medical volunteers determined that Domingos was healthy enough to receive surgery, his operation was scheduled for the program’s first day of surgery.

 After the final suture was closed, Domingos looked at his new smile for the first time.
 The doubt he once expressed became nothing more than a memory.